Is fiber-optic Internet a good choice for my business?

 Fibre Doesn’t Protect You from Carrier-Level Outages

 Having fibre doesn’t make you immune to outages.
-The July 2022 Rogers outage took down over 12 million subscribers for up to 26 hours, including businesses on fibre.
-When the carrier’s core network fails, it doesn’t matter what type of cable connects your building.
-The only protection is having a backup connection on a completely different carrier’s network.
-Our reliability guide covers this in detail.
+The July 2022 Rogers outage affected wireless and wired services across Canada, including many businesses.
+When a carrier’s core network fails, it may not matter what type of cable connects your building.
+The best protection is a backup connection on a different carrier or technology.
+Our business internet outage guide and internet diversity vs redundancy guide cover this in more detail.

 Does Your Business Need Fibre?